Kosev-Lex/NanoLM-Studio/README.md

 fine-tuning of pretrained models, and export/inference backends such as ONNX or GGUF.
 V4 deliberately establishes the reliable local foundation those features would need.

+It is released open-source under MIT license.

+By JL Kosev-Lex on 3 September 2026.